 HYGIENIC AND SANITARY RECOMMENDATIONS: Avoid drinking water from the tap.
 Even though it contains abundant chlorine it can be contaminated with bacteria and/or parasites.
 Make sure to consume mineral water at every moment.
 Besides you should avoid having drinks with ice.
 Generally you should not consume any food in places where the lack of hygiene is obvious.
 It is better to consume ice creams that are sold at stores.
 If you eat salads you should consume them in high-level restaurants.

-Recommendations to live in Cuba without any trouble
+Recommendations to live Cuba without any trouble

 During recent history Cuba has had to face serious economic issues that have inevitably influenced its people´s behavior.
 The following recommendations will be useful to those who will experience “the street” in Cuba and will necessarily face Cubans who make this place (the street) their workplace.
 The first thing to know is that for “Cubans of the street” tourists are a golden opportunity to make money.
 This rude statement gives you an idea of how you should deal with the unavoidably approach of these persons to tourists.
 They will try to get closer politely to help solving eventual problems or to offer some information.
 Sometimes they will try to sell drugs, cigars, women, men, etc. They will also recommend private restaurants (called paladares) and/or private houses.
 They will do this very gently, yet it should be completely avoided since usually these places are illegal and they recommend them rather for the commission they receive than for the quality of the product itself.